An In-Module Disturbance Barrier for Mitigating Write Disturbance in Phase-Change Memory

-Even though PCM has attractive characteristics, it is not ready for steady commercialization due to lower cell reliability than DRAM \cite{ReliableNVM}.
-There are several kinds of reliability issues in PCM, such as cell endurance \cite{SR, SG, DWLPCM, MultiwayWL, DCW, FlipNWrite, RBSG, Mellow, IncrPCMLifetime, DRM, ECP, SAFER, PayAsUGo, PointNDiscard, Aegis, REMAP, DynamicPartition, ECS}, resistance drift \cite{WSHR, Helmet, TimeAwareDrift, PracticalMLC, ScrubPCM, TriLevelPCM, Flipcy}, and read/write disturbance \cite{SDPCM, DIN, ADAM, MinWD, SIWC, MnM, DriveReduceWDE, RDRobust, ModelPCM1, ModelPCM2, TurboRead, PCMExtrpolation}.
-Write disturbance error (WDE) is one of the major problems, which delays its massive commercialization \cite{DIN, SDPCM, ADAM, MinWD, SIWC}.
-WDE is an interference problem on adjacent cells similar to row-hammer in DRAM devices\cite{NanoPCM1, NanoPCM2, DRAMDisturb, RetroRH, RemapRH, TWICE}.
-However, unlike DRAM row-hammer, it especially occurs on an idle cell near to a cell under reset, thus changes the state of an idle cell and reading an incorrect value.
-This problem must be addressed as the highest priority because it would be exacerbated as the technology scales down \cite{ADAM}.
-Additionally, a widely-used application such as in-memory database directly stores data in an NVM, which heavily utilizes cache-line flush instructions \cite{Proteus, Kiln, TxCache, ATOM, REDU}.
-This kind of application would incur frequent write operations on PCM and thereby making cells be vulnerable to WDEs.
+Even though PCM has attractive characteristics, it is not ready to be popularized in the consumer market, because several reliability issues still exist in PCM \cite{MultiwayWL, WSHR, CEnT, SIWC, RMWMerge, TurboRead}.
+In particular, write disturbance error (WDE) is one of the major problems, which delays its widespread commercialization.
+WDE is an interference problem on adjacent cells similar to row-hammer in DRAM \cite{DRAMDisturb}.
+This problem must be addressed as the highest priority because it would be exacerbated as process technology shrinks \cite{ADAM}.
+Additionally, in-memory database directly store data in NVM by utilizing cache-line flushes \cite{ATOM, REDU}.
+This kind of application would incur frequent write operations, making cells vulnerable to WDEs.